Reflection in a Dead Diamond

-Reflection in a Dead Diamond (Reflet dans un diamant mort) is a 2025 action thriller mystery film written and directed by Hélène Cattet and Bruno Forzani.
-An homage to the 1960s Eurospy films, it follows John Diman (Fabio Testi), a septuagenarian retired spy living in Côte d’Azur, who fears his former enemies are back for a final fight when his intriguing next-door neighbor mysteriously disappears.
+Reflection in a Dead Diamond (Reflet dans un diamant mort) is a 2025 action mystery thriller film written and directed by Hélène Cattet and Bruno Forzani.
+A homage to 1960s Eurospy films, it follows John Diman (Fabio Testi), a septuagenarian retired spy living on the French Riviera, who fears his former enemies are back for a final fight when his intriguing next-door neighbor mysteriously disappears.

-The film had its world premiere at the main competition of the 75th Berlin International Film Festival on 16 February 2025, where it was nominated for the Golden Bear.
-It was theatrically released in France on 2 July by UFO Distribution.
+The film had its world premiere in the main competition of the 75th Berlin International Film Festival on 16 February 2025, where it was nominated for the Golden Bear.
+It was released theatrically in Belgium on 30 April 2025 by Cinéart in France on 25 June 2025 by UFO Distribution and in Italy on 3 July 2025 by Lucky Red.

-Synopsis
+Premise

 John D, a retired spy in his 70s residing in a luxurious hotel on the French Riviera, is fascinated by his new neighbor, who kindles his memories of the Riviera's vibrant days in the 1960s.
 When his neighbor vanishes without a trace, John is forced to confront his past demons.